Monday, December 16, 2024

 "The meaning of life is to find your gift.
 The purpose of life is to give it away." ~ Pablo Picasso

 I splayed my hand and squeezed my eyelids, figuring the gift might be heavy, like pottery or books, so I clenched my muscles.
-I felt a weightless tickle.
-“Okay.
-You can open your eyes.”
+I felt a weightless tickle and hoped it was diamond earrings wrapped in fluffy tissue.

 That night, I felt a hand on my shoulder.
 I pretended to be asleep.

 The next day, I found the red feather in the utensil drawer.
 I grabbed a knife and slammed the drawer shut.
 Opening the fridge, I noticed a bowl of dirt—or sand beside the milk.
 My husband entered the kitchen with bare feet, yawned in the annoying way he does, like a tired dog, and hugged me from behind.
-I didn’t say anything about the fridge.
+I didn’t say anything about the feather or the fridge.

 After a candlelight dinner, we opened gifts.
 I glanced at the stockings, then handed my husband his packages.
 He opened them and laughed, wrapping the tie around his head.
 I eyeballed my single package, then the stockings.
-“Your turn,” he said.
+Would I need to give him his stocking full of charcoal pills?

 “We’re going to Costa Rica!” he exclaimed.